MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/debugging-in-xamarin-ios.md

 > [!NOTE]
-> **IMPORTANT:** when you compile applications in Debug mode, Xamarin.iOS will generate slower and much larger applications as every line of code must be instrumented.
+> When you compile applications in Debug mode, Xamarin.iOS will generate
+> slower and much larger applications as every line of code must be
+> instrumented.
 Before releasing, make sure that you do a Release build.

 The Xamarin.iOS debugger is integrated into your IDE and it allows developers to debug Xamarin.iOS applications built with any of the managed